 It was eerily foggy, and the road was muddy and wet.
 But, the misty morning air felt cool and refreshing.
 We walked down a quiet stretch of road before coming to a small town.
 It was very quiet as locals went about their daily business.
 The only sounds we could hear were dogs barking and distant music coming from a few homes.
 The occasional combi driver would come by, asking us if we wanted a ride to the cascadas.

 It was 3.9 km (2.4 mi) before we made it to the first waterfall (kilometer marker 48.7).
 The first of the Coroico Cascadas sits off the right side of the road and runs across it.
 In the dry season, this waterfall is often a mere trickle, but it was a strong flow after the recent downpours.
-The water flow was deep, and our dog friend patiently waited for us while we found a way to cross the river she so easily waded through.
+The water flow was wide and deep in places, and our dog friend patiently waited for us while we found a way to cross the river she so easily waded through.

 The Second Waterfall